jasminas6389/sep10-freedom-project/blog/entry06.md

 ### Content
 #### How I made my MVP
 For my Freedom Project, I chose the topic Medical Practice because I want to work in healthcare in the future.
 After I researched existing medical apps like Virtual Practice Healthcare, Jotform Health, and the NHS App, I wanted to make a model of a teleportation device that could improve access to healthcare worldwide.
+I made my MVP using bootstrap and A-frame which is what I used for my tool.

 ### Sources